ChrstphrHll/npc_gen/students/Goshwa Khiipaera.md

 ---
 # Goshwa Khiipaera
 ### Description
-- Firbolg Fighter from Shadesburry Initiative
+- Firbolg Fighter from Verdain
 - 5th year Exploration student in Elkenval
 - long curly black hair that's plain, Hazel eyes, and Pale Brown skin
 - Is Proper and Airy, and has Forgiveness as their ideal
+- Speaks in a light, indirect, sudden manner

 ### Notes